 As a small business owner, it’s important that you understand the role of talent retention for your growth goals.
 An unpredictable or changing workforce can make it difficult to adequately plan and implement any kind of business growth, especially when you end up spending a lot of time training new talent.
 Want to attract great talent?
 Then take a look at your employee compensation strategy.
-Here are a few ideas to help you adjust your compensation strategy in a way that will retain your staff.
+Here are a few ideas to help you adjust your employee compensation strategy in a way that will help you retain your staff.

 Encourage A Company-Wide Work-Life Balance

 It’s a common struggle these days to try to fit family care and work demands into the same schedule.
 As a result, many incoming applicants are going to be looking for options in their compensation package that allows them to work flexible hours, work from home, or otherwise meet family demands as well as those of their job.

 When you offer these things as a default part of your employee compensation strategy, you’ll be more likely to recruit and retain the talent that you want.
 When candidates don’t feel as though they have to negotiate their needs, they feel more valued.
 This can be a deciding factor for would-be employees as they weigh job offers from multiple companies or decide if they are going to stay in their current role.